-Dog bites can be damaging both physically and psychologically, and in many cases, the victim may be entitled to compensation from the dog's owner for the damage caused by a dog bite.
+Dog bites can cause both physical and psychological harm.
 If a dog bite victim in Colorado can show that the bite caused serious bodily injury, the victim may sue the dog's owner for economic damages, like medical expenses and lost wages (if the victim misses work due to medical treatment, for example).
 In these cases, the dog's owner may be liable regardless of the dog's dangerous tendencies and regardless of whether the dog owner knew the dog was dangerous.

 Other Potential Damages You May Be Eligible to Recover

-Victims may also be able to collect for emotional distress and pain and suffering, in addition to economic damages, if it can be shown the dog owner:
+In addition to economic damages, victims are also able to collect compensation for emotional distress and pain and suffering if they can demonstrate that the dog owner:

 - Acted negligently or intentionally